 Goal and Objectives

 Publications focus on policies and ideas that shape the domestic and international political agenda.
-They include: the quarterly journal “Liberal Emphasis”, the “Monograph Series”, the “Working Papers on Politics and Economics”, the “Working Paper Series”, the “Special Collection Series”, the “E-Library Series”, the e-journal “e-LOGOS”, as well as the international publications series (in cooperation with Springer), namely the “Series on European and International Affairs” and the “Yearbook Series”.
+They include: the journal “Liberal Emphasis”, the “Monograph Series”, the “Working Papers on Politics and Economics”, the “Working Paper Series”, the “Special Collection Series”, the “E-Library Series”, the e-journal “e-LOGOS”, as well as the international publications series (in cooperation with Springer), namely the “Series on European and International Affairs” and the “Yearbook Series”.

 The Institute engages in systematic policy-oriented research covering the areas of foreign and defence policy, energy, environment, economy, education and culture.
 Policy proposals and position papers are prepared by academics and technical experts, who also participate in round-table discussions and conferences.